Reducing your Nevada DUI through a plea bargain

 1. Charges to which misdemeanor DUI can be reduced

 The most common offense that misdemeanor DUI charges are reduced to is the Nevada crime of reckless driving — defined as driving with willful disregard for the safety of other people or property.2 Reckless driving is a misdemeanor in Nevada, but one with less serious repercussions than a DUI conviction.
+Getting a DUI dropped to reckless driving can mean much lower penalties and consequences.

 In rare cases, it may be possible to get a Nevada DUI charge reduced to careless driving.3 Unlike reckless driving, which is defined by Nevada state law, “careless driving” is legislated by local city and county codes.
 In general, however, careless driving means driving without giving full attention to what you are doing.
 While also classified as a misdemeanor, a careless driving conviction is usually no more serious than any other traffic violation.